offle-assistant/offle-assistant/README.md

 Allow addition of LaTex files.
 (COMPLETE)

-Create smarter chunking algorithm
-    * maybe chunking with minimum token counts.
-    * Maybe with chunk overlaps

-Create RAG options dict/struct so that we can set things like threshold, num of chunks, etc
+Create RAG options dict/struct so that we can set things like threshold, num of chunks, etc (COMPLETED)
     Eventually, I want this type of thing displayed in the UI.

 ### Database improvements

 I need to rethink how the DB will be used.

 For example, If I'm looking for a specific piece of information from a specific source, i.e. a novel, I should be able to tell the agent exactly which source to look in.